 Do you know about executive branding and your LinkedIn profile?

-Executive branding, also known as reputation management, is when an executive uses marketing 2.0 techniques to showcase their professional strengths as a way to attract the best career opportunities.
+Executive branding, also known as reputation management, is when an executive uses marketing 2.0 techniques to showcase their professional strengths to attract the best career opportunities.
 Your professional reputation is everything.
 It determines your future earnings potential.

 So, what’s next?

 Using LinkedIn for Executive Branding